 To learn more about how to be successful in an online course, view the resource link below.

-Netiquette is all about the code of behavior established for communicating online.
+Netiquette is all about the code of behaviour established for communicating online.
 The rules for netiquette will vary, depending on the context (formal/informal); the people (known/unknown to each other) and the activity.
 The following resource will help you be aware and communicate effectively online.

 For information about accessing library materials, as a distance education student, please visit the Distance Education Students section of the UBC Library website.